Mk 14 Enhanced Battle Rifle: Mk 14 Mod 0

 First fielded in 2013, the Mod 0 replaces the M14's stock and handguard, and the operating rod has been redesigned, connecting the barrel to the stock.
 Designed for use by the U.S. Navy and Marine Corps, its parts are coated with manganese phosphate to help resist corrosion.

+Mk 14 Mod 1

+The Mod 1 variant is a CQB variant of the Mk 14.
+It has its battle rifle features featuring the EBR chassis with small hand guard and tube extension with a Magpul CTR stock (with the cheek riser), which were developed at the Naval Surface Warfare Center Crane Division in 2006.

+Mk 14 Mod 2

+This variant of the Mk 14 has a longer barrel length, retaining the M14 barrel length with 22 inch; and compared to the Mod 0 and Mod 1 versions, making it rely on precision, and the stock & barrel is found on the M14 Forum as its stock and barrel are very difficult to find.

+M14 EBR-RI

+Just like the Mod 0, it has the Sage EBR chassis, but it retained the M14 barrel length as the same thing mentioned from the Mod 2.
+This variant is adopted by Delta Force, US Marines (as a concept development to make the M39 EMR) & US Army, while in use by the Navy SEAL.

 M39 Enhanced Marksman Rifle

 The M39 Enhanced Marksman Rifle began development around 2006 at the request of Marine Corps Systems Command, who wanted a versatile semi-automatic rifle that could operate alongside the M40A5.
 It entered service in 2008, replacing the standard M14 DMR in Marine Corps usage.

 Contractors

 Military

-While the Naval Surface Warfare Center Crane Division creates the military Mk 14 Mod 0 and Mod 1 rifles, Sage International was contracted to provide the weapon's chassis-type stock.
+While the Naval Surface Warfare Center Crane Division creates the military Mk 14 Mod 0 and Mod 1 rifles, Sage International was contracted to provide the rifle's chassis-type stock.

 Civilian

+The MK14 is available to civilian sales sold as a full rifle or a chassis for the M14 and M1A, as Sage International produced the chassis for civilians to make clones of the Mk 14.

-The civilian version created by Smith Enterprise Inc. is also known as the MK14 SEI.
+One of the civilian versions is created by Smith Enterprise Inc, known as the MK14 SEI.
 The Sage EBR chassis stock is available in a carbine variant known as the M14ALCS/CV.
 The carbine variant is also known as the MK14 SEI Mod 1.

-Others include Fulton Armory, firing in semi-automatic mode instead of fully automatic.
+Fulton Armory manufactures a clone of the EBR chassis.

-Troy Industries has created a replica of the EBR's modular system made by Naval Surface Warfare Center Crane Division called the Troy Modular Chassis System, which can be used by mounting any functioning M1A or M14 rifle on the MCS.
+Troy Industries has created a replica of the EBR's modular system made by Naval Surface Warfare Center Crane Division called the Troy Modular Chassis System (MCS).
+The MCS can be used by mounting any functioning M1A or M14 rifle on it.

 Philippine arms company FERFRANS has created their version of the Mk 14 Mod 0 called the FERFRANS SOPMOD M14/M1A Enhanced Battle Rifle, which uses a Sage International M14/M1A EBR Tactical Stock System aluminum chassis, an M4 buttstock, and a GRSC M4-62 General Purpose Combat Recticle.